 Typically, you must provide your former tenant with an accounting of your expenses and a refund of their remaining security deposit within 14 days.
 If you do not meet these requirements, your tenant call file a small claims lawsuit, demanding its reimbursement.

 If your tenant leaves personal furniture and items in your rental unit, you must follow Hawaii’s laws dealing with abandoned property.
 This involves:

 - Sending a written notice to the former tenant

 - Retaining the property for at least 15 days

 - If the tenant does not claim the property within this time period, you can sell or dispose of it

 If you’re unsure how to handle abandoned property, consult with an experienced Hawaii landlord attorney.

 Discuss Your Property Management Goals With a Hawaii Landlord Attorney

-At Devries & Associates, we know that landlords are an important part of the Hawaiian community.
+At DeVries & Associates, we know that landlords are an important part of Hawaii.
 You provide us with places to live and work, create jobs, and foster business growth through development.
-We’re honoured to provide legal services to Hawaii landlords.
+We’re honored to provide legal services to Hawaii landlords.
 To schedule a consultation with a Hawaii landlord attorney at our office, contact us today.